CW1224/fitness-subscription/README.md

 * As a registered shopper, I want to be able to view the blogs of fellow shoppers or users of the site.

-* As a registered shopper, I want to be able to upload any my progresses.
+* As a registered shopper, I want to be able to upload my progresses.

 * As a registered shopper, I want to be able to edit, delete and view all my blogs.